ga-wdi-exercises/wdi22-javascript-cheatsheets/README.md

 ## Support
 Ali and James will be online merging pull requests and responding to student questions over Slack.
 If you think the answer will be helpful for multiple students, feel free to use #wdi22-discussion on slack to ask that question and we will respond there!
 You can also direct message us.

+# Example
+[Here's](https://www.alispit.tel/coding-cheat-sheets/) an example I made of a finished cheat sheet site and the [code](https://github.com/aspittel/coding-cheat-sheets) for it!